- Institute for the Study of International Development (ISID)

 About the Institute for the Study of International Development

-ISID is a interdisciplinary institute in the Faculty of Arts with over 40 members from various faculties.
+ISID is an interdisciplinary institute in the Faculty of Arts with over 40 members from various faculties.
 It also works with an international community of scholars, development groups, and the public.
 Interdisciplinary research sponsored by ISID revolves around three themes: poverty and inequality; governance and society; and environment and sustainability.
 It organizes seminars and conferences on development issues related to these themes.

 Graduate students can register in the Development Studies Option (DSO), a cross-disciplinary M.A. program in which six departments participate: